jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 two things actors are looking to do once their successful phish lands their malware.
+If the phish busts through

+improve security behaviors, in both day\- to\-day (such as Don’t Click … Stuff, and using a password keeper) as well as in design (such as secure coding, lifecycle management, etc.).
+Unfortunately, while getting training is easy, proving it’s working is a bit harder.
+If you want some pointers on how to do it, have a look at
+Appendix C: Changing Behavior.

-If the phish busts through the door, Figure 52 shows that the
+the door, Figure 52 shows that the
 Backdoor, C2 and Downloader hold it open for all the rest of the actions to